-Scroll down to get information about necessary skills, certifications, salary and other relevant insights for the Product Manager role.
+Scroll down to get information about necessary skills, certifications, salary and other relevant insights for this coveted role.

 There is a reason why product management is one of the highly sought-after jobs in any company and why millions of candidates apply for product management roles each year.
 Think about some of the products that you might be using almost every day: Gmail, Twitter, NotePad or even Adobe Photoshop, and imagine being the decision-maker on almost every aspect of the application.
 You’re making an impact on millions of lives every day and that is why product management is both an alluring job and a difficult one.

-Let’s dive in to see the benefits and pitfalls of this popular role and shed some light into skills required, average salary of a PM and other relevant information.
+Let’s dive in to see the benefits and pitfalls of this popular role and shed some light into the skills required, the average salary of a PM and other relevant information.

 Product Managers often create flowcharts to decide on the features of a product.

-Do you have a product manager job interview?
+Do you have a PM job interview?
 Search for highly rated related job interview support services that have the latest questions, answers, and more useful info from recent hires and employees.

 So What is Product Management?

-When you think of a product manager, think of these daily tasks as a part of the job in any company:
+When you think of a PM, think of these daily tasks as a part of the job in any company:

 Due to their broad responsibilities, larger companies tend to categorize product managers into various specialized roles: